VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 - `Enter`: Opens a directory or a file.
 - `-`: Go up to the parent directory.
 - `u`: Go back to the previous directory in the history.
-- `gb`: Jump to the most recent directory saved on you "Bookmarks".
+- `gb`: Jump to the most recent directory saved on the "Bookmarks".
 To create a bookmark we use `mb`.

 Let's recap.
 If we want to "go down a directory" we use `Enter`.
 To "go up" we use `-`.
 To go back, `u`.
 And if we want to "jump" quickly to a directory of our choosing we should first add it to the bookmarks (using `mb`) and then we can use `gb` to go there.